hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ### Revoke a client certificate

 In certain circumstances, you may need to revoke a previously generated VPN client certificate.
+To revoke a certificate, run the helper script again and select the appropriate option.

+Alternatively, you may manually revoke a client certificate.
 This can be done using `crlutil`.
 See example steps below, commands must be run as `root`.

 1. Check the database, and identify the nickname of the client certificate you want to revoke.